tsugiproject/tsugi/README.md

 This repository is the **Tsugi Administration, Management, and Developer Console**.
 This code also implements an LTI 2.0 Provider, CASA App Store, and IMS ContentItem App store.
-Any Tsugi tool (including those written in Java and NodeJS) need to have this software installed and configured as pre-requisite.
+Any Tsugi tool (including those written in Java and NodeJS) needs to have this software installed and configured as pre-requisite.
 Perhaps someday we will build Java and/or NodeJS versions of the console - but for now we just use the PHP console for applications written in any language.